 The Australian Water Resources Council (AWRC) was established in 1963 and is a Commonwealth and State Ministers' forum for dealing with water resources matters.
-Commonwealth and State collaboration through the AWRC has concentrated on resources assessment and research, but more recently the Council's functions have been expanded to include management and planning.
+Commonwealth and State collaboration through the AWRC initially concentrated on resources assessment and research, but more recently the Council's functions have been expanded to include management and planning.
 The AWRC and its committees have provided an important contribution to the development of Commonwealth water policies and programs and, in many cases, provide the means of implementing them.

-The Department of Resources and Energy administers a water research program, developed through the AWRC and funded by the Commonwealth at a cost of about \$600,000 a year.
+The Department of Resources and Energy administers a water research program, developed through the AWRC and funded by the Commonwealth at a cost of about \$500,000 a year.
 The program covers basic and applied research into all aspects of water resources and is used to stimulate new work not handled elsewhere.
-In 1982 the Commonwealth Government decided to end the program when the then current projects were completed.
+The future of this program will be decided in the context of the Government's response to a recent report which recommended against the establishment of an Institute of Freshwater Studies as the most cost-effective method of addressing national water research priorities.